 Keep in mind too that fertilizing your lawn during the fall season can be counterproductive.
 Your lawn needs fewer nutrients during the dormant months ahead.
 Fertilizing can keep the grass in a state of growth, and eventually, frost damage, causing more harm than good.

-Southern Botanical, your residential landscape maintenance company in Dallas, TX, can offer additional suggestions and ideas to help you make the most out of your outdoor living space this season.
+Southern Botanical, your Dallas residential landscaping services company, can offer additional suggestions and ideas to help you make the most out of your outdoor living space this season.
 Don’t hesitate to get in touch!